thomassuedbroecker/cloud-native-starter/workshop/04-traffic-management.md

 ## 1.4 Virtual Service

-The second required Istio configuration object is a **“Virtual Service”** which overlays the Kubernetes service definition.
-The **Web API** service in the example exposes 3 REST URIs.
-Two of them are used for API documentation (Swagger/Open API), they are **/openapi** and **/openapi/ui/** and are currently independent of the version of **Web API**.
+A required Istio configuration object is a **“Virtual Service”** which overlays the Kubernetes service definition.
+The **Web API** service in the picture below exposes 3 REST URIs.
+Two of them pointing to a API documentation (Swagger/Open API), they are defined as **/openapi** and **/openapi/ui/** and they are currently independent of the version of **Web API**.
 The third URI is **/web-api/v1/getmultiple** and this is version-specific.

-Base on that we have following VirtualService definition:
+Base on this given information, we have following VirtualService definition:

 ![Virtual Service](images/traffic-routing-deployment08.png)